New Intake - Year 5 2023/2024

-This year it sadly won’t be until September, but we do have video introductions to the teachers you can watch so they are a little more familiar and they are all amazing, lovely teachers.
+You will meet your new teacher in September, but we do have video introductions to the teachers you can watch so they are a little more familiar and they are all amazing, lovely teachers.

 What will we do on the first day?